slatinsky/DiscordChatExporter-frontend/README.md

 <a name="supported-exports"></a>
 # Which exports are supported?
-The main requirement is that media files (`--media True --reuse-media True`) are exported and JSON export format (`--format Json`) is used There are some examples:
+The main requirement is that JSON export format (`--format Json`) is used.
+Archiving assets is recomended (`--media True --reuse-media True`), but not required.
+There are some examples:

 Export all accessible channels from guild:
 ```